Pros and Cons of Metal Roofs

 Metal Roofs Can Become Dented

 Metal roofs are designed to stand up under extreme weather conditions.
 They can handle a lot without ever springing a leak.
 But that doesn’t mean they are indestructible.
-They can become dented by falling limbs or large hail.
-Remember that there are different types of metal to choose from and some are stronger than others.
+They can become damaged by falling limbs or large hail.
+Remember that there are different types of metal to choose from, and some are stronger than others.
 For example, galvanized steel is less prone to damage than aluminum or copper.

 Noise Level of a Metal Roof

 Even though the noise level of a metal roof is listed as a con, it’s not usually much of a drawback.
 Of course, the metal materials can be noisier than other materials.
-But the extra insulation installed under the roof usually minimized the noises heard inside the home.
+But the extra insulation installed under the roof usually minimizes the noise heard inside the home.
 Some may find the sound of rain falling on a metal surface to be soothing.
 But others may not.
 It can be a bit loud, particularly outdoors during a harsh storm.

 Rust Possibilities in Coastal Climates

 If you live in a coastal region, rust is a real possibility when you install a metal roof.
 Rain or snow alone won’t cause rusting.
-However, in coastal climates the salty environment can cause rust.
+However, in coastal climates, the salty environment can cause rust.
 Of course, there are ways to protect the materials from being susceptible to rusting.
-Steel can be galvanized and zinc resists both corrosion and rust.
+Steel can be galvanized, and zinc resists both corrosion and rust.
 Galvalume steel is a great option for homes located in coastal or humid climates.
 It is a type of steel that is reinforced with zinc and aluminum, so it resists rust.

 Lack of Qualified Roofing Contractors